boytchev/mannequin.js/README.md

 - [Future plans](#Future-plans)

 # About
-**Mannequin.js** is a simple library of an articulated human figure.
+**Mannequin.js** is a simple library of an articulated mannequin figure.
 The shape of the figure and its movements are done purely in JavaScript.
 The graphics is implemented in [Three.js](https://threejs.org).
 Click on an image to open a live demo.